 The current AIGC Board of Directors includes these hard-working choir members: Keri Raphael (President), Yemaya Kimmel (Vice President), Randy Sherer (Treasurer), Janine Volkmar (Secretary), Lisa Hoyt, Leslie Rodelander, and Dave Rosso.

-The choir directors work with the Creative Team to do the day-to-day work of the AIGC.
-The Creative Team consists of Louis Hoiland (Director), Lorenza Simmons-Phillips (Assistant Director), Halimah Collingwood and Donna George.
-The Creative Team meets regularly to plan the AIGC season and organize all AIGC events.
+The choir directors and the Steering Committee to do the day-to-day work of the AIGC.
+The Steering Committee consists of Louis Hoiland (Director), Lorenza Simmons-Phillips (Assistant Director), Halimah Collingwood, Donna George and Jenni Simpson.
+The Steering Committee meets regularly to plan the AIGC season and organize all AIGC events.
 To support the choir, members take on numerous jobs including choir management, publicity, webmaster, graphic design, ticket sales, music transcription, leading vocal exercises, set up for rehearsals and events and assisting the Youth Choir Director.

 The AIGC Director chooses, arranges and teaches the music, directs the choir and the band, and chooses soloists.
 The Director relies on the help of the Assistant Director, Accompanist and the Section Leaders to teach and perfect the music.
 The Vocal Exercise Leader works with the choir to warm up and train their voices.
 Although music is taught by rote, lyric sheets, musical scores and part recordings are produced for each song and are available on the Members Area of the AIGC website.

 Black Gospel Music